Nameless-chan/Nameless-chan/README.md

-# Nameless-chan - about me
+# Zerotistic - about me
 I am an 18 year old student who loves computer security.
 I do a lot of CTF with the Jump2Flag team. <br>
 [Jump2Flag on CTF Time](https://ctftime.org/team/152366) <br>